Reduce PCB Manufacturing Time Through Manufacturer Collaboration

 What Does Cloud-based Collaboration with PCB Manufacturers Look Like?

-I’ll say with certainty that the best collaboration process, both with an end customer or a manufacturer, should not rely on back-and-forth file sharing.
-In my experience, this holds true for everything from software to written documents.
+I’ll say with certainty that the best collaboration process, both with an end customer or a manufacturer, is extremely difficult with back-and-forth file sharing via email.
+This holds true for everything from software to written documents.
 Back-and-forth file sharing creates a long chain of files that need to be stored and tracked in each iteration.
 It’s a time consuming process, and rolling back to a previous version of a design seems to take longer than reverting a design change manually.

-Imagine Google Docs, but for PCB design, where a manufacturer and a designer can open the same set of design data, see each other’s changes, and push changes to each other for real-time review and qualification.
+Altium 365 gives a manufacturer and a designer a portal to access a shared design through the cloud.
+Once a designer shares their files with their manufacturer, both sides can collaborate to get through design reviews, source components, and execute any required design changes quickly.
+Everyone working on a project can see each other’s changes, and they can push changes to each other for real-time design review and qualification.
 This type of collaboration requires a number of features that are normally fragmented across different cloud platforms:

 - Revision tracking and version control: In the event that a design change needs to be rolled back, designers need to be able to revert to previous versions of a design quickly and easily.
 Rather than confining these features to separate environments, a designer and manufacturer need to track revisions and revert to previous versions of the same design data.